-- Structure activities to maximize physical distancing RTSP Phase 1 - Age Appropriate considerations may need to be taken when designing activities, for example, Active Start and Fundamentals players may need a sibling or parent to participate with them.
-This will allow for coaches to have support managing the group of players and social distancing will not be required between siblings or parent/child (since they are from the same family).
-Support volunteers must receive safety orientation and be registered. - Design activities so athletes may stay within their existing small groups within RTSP Phase 2 to reduce amount of contact with different people. - Ball should stay below the waist to prevent contact with head, hands, chest, mouth in RTSP Phases 1-3. - Regular sanitization breaks combined with water breaks.
+- Structure activities to maximize physical distancing RTSP Phase 1 - Age Appropriate considerations may need to be taken when designing activities, for example, Active Start and Fundamentals players may need a parent to participate with them.
+This will allow for coaches to have support managing the group of players.
+Support volunteers must receive safety orientation and be registered. - Design activities so athletes may stay within their existing small groups within RTSP Phase 2 to reduce amount of contact with different people. - It is recommended that the ball should stay below the waist to prevent contact with head, hands, chest, mouth. - Regular sanitization breaks combined with water breaks.